 - How to develop your first few episodes.

 - Promotion and monetization ideas.

 - Ways you can repurpose your podcast content.

 Materials needed: All written materials and resources are provided by the instructor.
 She will provide a handout with information discussed in the webinar along with suggestions for a few different types of podcasts to explore.

 ABOUT THE INSTRUCTOR: Having worked as a journalist for more than 20 years, Renee Roberson became addicted to podcasts in 2018 and hasn’t looked back.
 It was when she attended MurderCon, a conference designed for writers interested in crime, that she began developing her own true crime podcast, “Missing in the Carolinas,” which covers true crime in both North and South Carolina.
 The podcast is independently produced, with Renee doing all the research and writing.

 She’s passionate about covering stories that are often left out of the media, cold cases, and teaching people the importance of situational self-awareness.
 Renee is an award-winning writer and has picked up accolades for both her fiction and non-fiction writing.
 Her short story, “The Polaroid,” won first place in the suspense/thriller category of the 2017 Writer’s Digest Popular Fiction Awards, and “The Monster in the Woods” recently took 2nd place in the Genre Short Story category of the Writer’s Digest Annual Writing Competition.

 Notes: Upon successful completion of payment, your name, email address, and contact info will be submitted to your instructor.
-Just before class begins, she will e-mail you with instructions on how to get started.
+She will e-mail you with the video link and supporting materials.